HOA Management Fees: What Should You Expect to Pay?

 What Are HOA Management Fees?

-HOA management companies charge fees to homeowners associations they work with initially and on a monthly basis.
+HOA management companies charge fees to homeowners associations they work with initially and monthly.
 When you pay an HOA management company, you’re paying for services such as:

-• Overseeing collections actions, such as collecting HOA dues from members who are delinquent
+- Overseeing collections actions, such as collecting HOA dues from delinquent members

-Note that your HOA management company contract will include a full breakdown of all the services you can expect from the organization.
+Your HOA management company contract should include a full breakdown of all the services and fees you can expect from the organization.

 Average Cost of HOA Management